webisopen/ovm-cal-pi/README.md

-## Cal-Pi-On-Chain
+## OVM-Template-On-Chain

-This is a demo repo using OVM contracts lib to calculate Pi onchain.
+This is a demo repo using OVM contracts lib to implement different computation tasks onchain.

 ## Usage